seocahill/maightro-site/source/articles/analysis.html.markdown

 The only optimization here (if you can call it that) is to check if the extension causes a scheduling clash and to remove the train if it does.

 A proper approach would have been to introduce an extra block (Ballyhaunis - Claremorris) and schedule from scratch factoring in the passing possibilities therein.
 The approach here is likely not optimal but still a significant improvement on the status quo.

+##### Option4

+The missing algorithm!
+This would be the optimal solution aka "Switzerland".
+TBD.

 ### Comparison of Algorithms